Website refresh coming soon

 Dual occupancy plan sealing process

 For dual occupancy building format plan requests, we need further information.
-In addition to the standard plan sealing process steps above, you must complete a statutory declaration and establishment and compliance - dual occupancy (duplex) form.
+In addition to the standard plan sealing process steps above, you must complete:

 Easements, covenants, transfer of land